 - Always spread the force of your grasp over their body, and place your hands on the most stable locations, not the most flexible.
 Lift a child through their trunk, not by holding their arms.
 If they cannot steady their head, support it while you lift.
 If you feel those little bones in their wrists and ankles moving under your grasp, support those joints instead of pulling on them.
 Not sure how to do this correctly?
 Ask your therapist for some instruction.

 - Do not depend on a child’s comfort level to tell you how far a joint should stretch.
 Think about typical joint movement instead.
 If their hips spread very wide when you place them on your hip, think about holding them facing forward, with their knees in line with their hips, not pressed together.

 - Give them time to move with you.
 Those over-stretched muscles are at a mechanical disadvantage for contraction.
 This means that when you tell a child to sit up, you have to give them time to do so before you scoop them up.
 They aren’t being defiant or lazy (I have not, in fact, ever met a lazy baby!).
 This is a neuromuscular issue.

 - Discourage unsafe movements.
 Some children find that overstretching their joints gives them more sensory feedback.
 It feels good to them.
 This is not OK.
 You will not be able to stop them every time, but they will eventually learn that their is a right way and a wrong way to move.
 Knowing why isn’t necessary.
 Yet.
 Teach them to respect joint movement and use things like graded joint compression and vibration (your occupational therapist should be able to help you with this) to give them the sensory feedback they want.

 Still concerned about safety?
-Read Teaching Safety Awareness To Special Needs Toddlers to learn more methods to build independence without injury.
+Read Teaching Safety Awareness To Special Needs Toddlers and Is Your Hypermobile Child Frequently In An Awkward Position?
+No, She Really DOESN’T Feel Any Pain From Sitting That Way to learn more methods to build independence without injury.